Ivan Tišov: Biography

 While he was still studying in Vienna, Tišov received a commission to paint four allegorical works on the ceiling of the Golden Hall in Zagreb, under the titles of worship, theology, art and science.
 With his picture of Art, also known as Music, Tišov won a bronze medal at the Millennium Exhibition in Budapest in 1896.

-Tišov painted many portraits, working directly with brush, without sketches and drawings achieving an amazing likeness.
-He painted his wife Ana Neuhäuser, Vladimir Vidrić, Grga Martić and many others.
+Tišov painted numerous portraits without preparatory drawings or studies.
+His subjects include his wife Ana Neuhäuser, Vladimir Vidrić, and Grga Martić.

 By the end of the century, Tišov's painting showed the influence of Vlaho Bukovac.
 His pictures became darker with contrasting yellow, blue and green.
 Themes were taken from his native Slavonia, such as the painting "Under the Maple" (Pod javorom) which is one of his most beautiful works.
 In later years, folklore would replace mythology.
 In addition, Tišov worked on wall paintings in Križevci and Bjelovar, in St. Catherine and other churches.

 He spent a year (1913–1914), training in Paris at the Académie Julian, to prepare for making decorations in the University Library in Zagreb.

 He died in Zagreb on 20 September 1928.